 Accommodation includes bed and breakfast, and evening meal on Tuesday and Wednesday.

 Accommodation can be booked once registration opens for the course.
 Please note that accommodation cannot be booked directly with the venue.

-The course explores leadership qualities, communication skills, leading a team, change management, service development, current issues in Audiology, and the practicalities of running a service.
+The course is taught by experienced senior leaders in audiology, and provides practical skills on all aspects of running audiology services.
+The course explores leadership qualities, communication skills, leading a team, business planning, change management, service development, innovation, and current issues in Audiology.

 |Dr Jagjit Sethi|